Hochul talks vaccination policies for state workers, healthcare staff and college students

 “Just get the vaccine.
 Why do you want to get tested every single week?
 It’s not fun.
 I’ve had it done countless times,” she said.

-Meanwhile when it comes to healthcare workers there will be not testing option.
-All hospital and nursing home workers must be vaccinated by September 27th.
-And all home care, hospice and adult care workers have until October 7th to do so.
-“I know that this is problematic, I recognize this because we’re having a shortage of workers in these healthcare facilities and many of them are vaccinated, I thank them but we have to encourage more people to get vaccinated,” Hochul said.
+Meanwhile, when it comes to healthcare workers, there will be not a testing option.
+All hospital and nursing home workers must be vaccinated by September 27.
+And all home care, hospice and adult care workers have until October 7 to do so.

+“I know that this is problematic.
+I recognize this because we’re having a shortage of workers in these healthcare facilities, and many of them are vaccinated.
+I thank them, but we have to encourage more people to get vaccinated,” Hochul said.

 All SUNY and CUNY students must be vaccinated by September 27th as well if they are on campus.
 There is no testing option.